![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 Luggage

-You take your bags with you onto the train and put them on the big racks near the entrance doors, or in the spaces between the seat backs, or on the overhead rack above your seat which will take anything up to backpack-size.
+You take your bags with you and put them on the large racks near the entrance doors, or on the overhead rack above your seat which will take backpacks and medium suitcases.
 All luggage must be labelled with your name.

 -